Co-Diovan (Valsartan And Hydrochlorothiazide)

 What Is Co-Diovan Used For?

-Co-Diovan is a combination medication that contains two active ingredients: Valsartan and Hydrochlorothiazide.
-It is specifically designed to treat high blood pressure (hypertension).
+Co-Diovan is a medication that combines Valsartan and Hydrochlorothiazide to help lower high blood pressure.

 Primary Uses

-Co-Diovan is used to treat high blood pressure.
-Symptoms of high blood pressure may include headache, fatigue, irregular heartbeat, and vision problems.
+It is primarily used to treat high blood pressure, which can cause symptoms like headaches, fatigue, irregular heartbeat, and vision problems.

 How It Works